CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-8: Identification And Authentication (Non-Organizational Users)

-> The information system uniquely identifies and authenticates non-organizational users (or processes acting on behalf of non-organizational users).

 ##### LINCS

 All non-organization users must follow procedures for access privileges as described in AC-2.
 Any non-organizational user must receive written permission from a Department representative to access the LINCS.
 In addition, only temporary access of a specified duration is allowed for non-organizational users directly accessing the system.
 Once the time period is over or the task completed, the temporary user accounts are removed immediately.

 ### IA-8 (1): Acceptance Of Piv Credentials From Other Agencies

-> The information system accepts and electronically verifies Personal Identity Verification (PIV) credentials from other federal agencies.

 ##### LINCS